University of Greenwich: Greenwich

-Greenwich Campus is located mainly in the Old Royal Naval College, into which it moved in the 1990s when the premises were sold by the Royal Navy.
+The Greenwich campus is mainly located in the Old Royal Naval College.
+The university moved into the college in 1999 on a 145-year lease, following its transfer to the Greenwich Foundation in 1997.
+The university is one of a number of organisations housed in the college, and mainly uses the Queen Anne, Queen Mary and King William courts.
+The Old Royal Naval College's Painted Hall is used by the university for graduations.

-The campus is home to the Business School, the Faculty of Liberal Arts and Sciences and The Faculty of Education, Health and Human Sciences.
-The campus also includes the Greenwich Maritime Institute, a specialist maritime management, policy and history teaching and research institute, and the Institute for Lifecourse Development.
+The campus is home to the business school, the faculty of law, arts and social sciences, and the faculty of education, health and human sciences.

-The Old Royal Naval College includes "The Painted Hall", painted in the 18th century by Sir James Thornhill, with over 40,000 square feet of painted surfaces including 200 painting of kings, queens and mythological creatures.

-The campus has a large library at Stockwell Street which houses an extensive collection of books and journals, language labs and a 300-PC computing facility.
-Other facilities include specialist computer laboratories, including one at Dreadnought centre, a TV studio and editing suites.
+The campus houses the university’s Stockwell Street Library.
+Other facilities on campus include specialist computer laboratories, a TV studio, and editing suites.
 The Stephen Lawrence Gallery, in the Stockwell Street building, showcases the work of contemporary artists and is linked to the School of Design.

-The Dreadnought Building hosts the Students' Union and the Faculty of Education, Health and Human Sciences.
+The Dreadnought Building hosts Greenwich Students' Union.
 It has psychology and neuroscience laboratories, an early years simulated classroom, a gym, a bar, a cafe, computer laboratories, and teaching and social spaces for students.
-The building was formerly the Dreadnought Seaman's hospital, named after the quarantine and hospital ship which was moored on the Thames at Greenwich in the mid 19th century.
+The building was formerly the Dreadnought Seaman's hospital, named after the quarantine and hospital ship which was moored on the Thames at Greenwich in the mid-19th century.
 HMS Dreadnought had previously been a ship of the line and fought at the Battle of Trafalgar.